Breast surgery and breastfeeding (Part 3)

 “Two lumps were found in my breast during my pregnancy, and it was recommended I get them biopsied.
 I got the core biopsy done at ten days postpartum.
 I have had constant milk leakage from the incision site (6 days now).
 Yesterday I soaked through 4 hospital maxi pads.
 I went to the doctor today and was told that the lumps were benign fibroadenomas, and to wait 1 week to see if the leaking stops, and if it doesn’t, I’ll need to stop breastfeeding altogether.
 She said if I wait longer, I’m at high risk for infection & mastitis.
 I don’t want to stop breastfeeding, and I’m wondering how often milk duct fistulas heal on their own.
 Just want your opinion and what you recommend.”

 The first question that arises is why it was necessary to go to biopsy before other diagnostic methods were not tried first.
-Imaging methods have improved and continue to improve dramatically over the past few years and their judicious use can avoid the need for biopsy in many cases.
+Imaging methods have improved and have continued to improve over the past few years.
+Their judicious use can avoid the need for biopsy in many, but not all, cases.
 An ultrasound done even during the pregnancy could have helped allay the mother’s worries, although it is unlikely one can get a definite diagnosis from an ultrasound.
 A CT scan or MRI scan could have given enough information to avoid the biopsy.
-Positron Emission Tomography (PET scan) can also be done to characterize a breast lump in certain circumstances, though it does not seem to be commonly used for characterizing breast lumps.
+Positron Emission Tomography (PET scan) can also be done to characterize a breast lump in certain circumstances, though it does not seem to be commonly used for characterizing breast lumps and since the tracer is radioactive, perhaps not a good idea to be used during pregnancy.

 It is necessary to emphasize that neither CT scan, nor MRI require the mother to interrupt breastfeeding, not even for a minute.
 See the bulletins from the American College of Radiology and Society of Urogenital Radiology which have both issued statements in 2001 and 2004 respectively stating that a breastfeeding mother can continue breastfeeding after these tests without any interruption at all.
+My article discusses the same question.
 With PET scan, with the half-life of the isotope being less than 2 hours, it is recommended that close contact between mother and baby be avoided for 4 hours after the procedure.

 I am not saying that biopsy is never required to characterize a breast lump.
 However, if appropriate, a fine needle biopsy is less likely to cause continued leaking (fistula) from the biopsy site than a core biopsy, which uses a larger needle, and core biopsy is less likely to cause a fistula than an open biopsy.